hariharansr2004/Java-Cheat-Sheet/README.md

 ## Method Overriding
 - A sub class or child class that provides a same implementation of a method that is already defined in the super class/parent class with the same method signature.
-- Also called:
+- Also called: Run-time Polymorphism
-  - Run-time Polymorphism
+**Rules:**
 - **IS-A** relationship is mandatory to perform overriding.
 - While overriding, the method name and arguments must be the same.
 - Example: Updating an existing feature
-- Realtime Eg: Adding UPI support to an existing Payment Method
+- Realtime Eg: Adding UPI support with existing Payment Method like credit card and debit card.
 ### Note:
 - Private,static and final methods cannot be overriden.